okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

   * Your local application server is running (`>node server.js`).

-  * Your local ngrok session is running (and the forwarding URL is the same as the URL field defined in the Event hook)
+  * Your local ngrok session is running (and the forwarding URL is the same as the URL field defined in the Event hook).

   Click **Verify** to complete the one-time verification step.